openta-development/info/README.md

 ```

-For live editing the documentation install `sphinx-autobuild` with
+Live editing uses `sphinx-autobuild` which is installed with poetry install.
+Otherwise
 ```sh
 pip install sphinx-autobuild
 ```
-This is automatically installed when running poetry above

-and run
+then run

 ```sh
 sphinx-autobuild source docs/html
 ```

-This will set up an local webserver at http://127.0.0.1:8080 that recompiles on file changes.
+This will set up an local webserver at http://127.0.0.1:8000 that recompiles on file changes.

 Maybe you are using Vim and also want to specify a port:
 ```sh